 Squier guitars and basses are among the most popular instruments sold online and in guitar shops around the world.
 A couple of things account for this.
 For one, they are inexpensive instruments, with many models costing under $200.
-This makes them accessible to beginning guitarists, or even experienced players looking for a solid foundation for a project guitar.
+This makes them accessible to beginning guitarists, or even experienced players looking for a good bargain.

-The Squier reputation varies, and people seem to either love them or hate them.
+Still, the Squier reputation varies, and people seem to either love them or hate them.
 Some experienced guitarists say they are the best deals in the guitar world.
-Other advanced players dismiss them as beneath them.
-But if you're considering a Squier you're probably new to the guitar.
+Other advanced players dismiss Squier as beneath them.

-I've played guitar for over 30 years, and I’ve probably heard it all when it comes to Squier criticisms.
-I can’t help notice that the loudest complaints often seem to come from those who aren’t really sure what they are talking about.
+That’s the question I’ll try to answer in this article.
+I’ve played guitar for over 35 years, and I’ve heard it all when it comes to Squier criticisms.
+I consider many Squier models among the best electric guitars for beginners.
+I can’t help notice that the loudest complaints often seem to come from those who aren’t sure what they are talking about.
 For new musicians, this has to be pretty confusing.

-In this article I’ll break down of the pros and cons of Squier by Fender.
-By the time we’re done hopefully you’ll have a better idea of what these guitars can do for you, and whether they are a good fit for your budget and skill level.
+In this article, I’ll break down the pros and cons of Squier by Fender.
+By the time we’re done, you’ll have a better idea of what these guitars can do for you and whether they are a good fit for your budget and skill level.

 Let's get the negative points out of the way and then move on to the good stuff.
-You've most likely heard them all already, so here are the issues one by one.
+You've most likely heard them all already, so here are the allegations one by one.

 1. Squier guitars are low-budget instruments intended for newbies who have never touched a guitar before.

 Some of them, but this isn't a bad thing, depending on your goals and skill level.
 Most professional musicians would not depend on Squier to meet their needs, but if you are a beginner, they are about as close as you're going to get to a real Fender guitar without shelling out big money.

 2. Squier quality control is not the best.